 In terms of nationality, obtaining a permanent residence document swiftly, and then naturalising, could be particularly important for German citizens.
 German citizens are currently allowed to hold dual nationality with the United Kingdom as it is a member state of the European Union.
-This may not be the case after 29 March 2019 if a Withdrawal Agreement extending the transition period to the end of December 2020 is not signed.
-German citizens will not be asked to relinquish their British nationality if they acquired it before 29 March 2019 (or December 2020 if there is a Withdrawal Agreement) and so those who have obtained British nationality before Brexit would be able to continue to hold dual nationality.
+Unless German law is changed, this will not be the case after 29 March 2019.
+It is considered unlikely that German citizens will be asked to relinquish their British nationality if they acquired it before 29 March 2019 and so those who have obtained British nationality before Brexit would be able to continue to hold dual nationality.
 Similar situations may arise for other European nationals and each individual will need to consider carefully the issues about holding dual nationality.